stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/04-deploy-app/deploy-app.md

 ## Key Results

-- Create a tiltfile for your application.
+- Create a Tiltfile for your application.

 - Deploy the application with tilt.